adelinosousa/gh-cli-auth/README.md

 ## Usage

-This plugin is split into two: one for `plugins` and the other for `repositories`.
+This plugin is split into two: one for `plugins` and the other for `repositories` fetching.
 Depending on what you need to set up, you can use either or both.

 1. Setup for `plugins`: